ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

 The variable `$RULEXTRACTJAR` designates this jar from now on.

+To run unit tests, simply run:

+    cd $RULEXTRACT
+    sbt test

+If all goes well, you should see a similar looking output:

+    [info] Passed: Total 1, Failed 0, Errors 0, Passed 1
+    [success] Total time: 3 s, completed 12-Aug-2014 10:49:51

 To get the tutorial files, run this command:

     git clone https://github.com/ucam-smt/demo-files.git